How to Survive Freezer Burn Texas

 Know Where You're Parking

-Having attended Burning Man first, I was surprised by how small Freezer Burn was - I could walk around the whole thing in 15 minutes, and camps were lined up along a single-lane dirt road barely wide enough for one car.
-Larger RVs had to park in a designated area, and there were a few areas for open camping.
+Having attended Burning Man first, I was surprised by how small Freezer Burn was - I could walk around the whole loop in 15 minutes, and camps were lined up along a single-lane dirt road barely wide enough for one car.
+Larger RVs had to park in a designated area, and there were a few scattered areas for open camping.

 Despite the simple layout, I didn't read the map beforehand and overshot my camp, having to go around the circle again.
-If it is your first time at Freezer Burn or with the camp you will joining, it would be helpful to take a look at the map before you get to Valkyrie Ranch.
+If it is your first time at Freezer Burn or with the camp you will joining, it will be helpful to take a look at the map before you get to Valkyrie Ranch.
 The layout can be confusing depending on where you are camping, and at the beginning of the event, there may not be many distinguishing signs or art pieces.

 Dress for the Weather...
 If You Feel Like It